 Our product information explains to healthcare professionals and patients how to correctly use the respective product and make informed treatment decisions.
 We review and update all product information documents, such as package leaflets, to ensure our medicinal products contain the latest information on safety, efficacy and pharmaceutical formulation.
 In accordance with regulatory requirements, we submit all modifications to our leaflets to the respective regulatory authorities for approval.
 In 2022, there were no significant reportable incidents of non-compliance with regulations concerning the labeling of our medicinal products.

 Internal and external training

-Our pharmacovigilance experts are regularly trained so that they gain the experience and knowledge required to carry out their activities.
-We manage our training via a global learning platform and verify compliance with training our requirements by producing training completion reports.
+Our pharmacovigilance experts are regularly trained so that they gain and maintain the required experience and knowledge to carry out their activities.
+We manage our training via a global learning platform and verify compliance with our training requirements by producing training completion reports.

-All our approximately 23,000 Healthcare employees receive basic pharmacovigilance training once a year that covers the procedure for reporting adverse effects or special circumstances associated with the use of our products.
+Our approximately 24,000 Healthcare employees receive basic pharmacovigilance training once a year that covers the procedure for reporting adverse effects or special circumstances associated with the use of our products.